Aten clients making a difference for LGBTQ+ rights

 LGBTQ+ in Boulder

 In 2005, Boulder was listed in the book 50 Fabulous Gay-friendly Places to Live.
 Boulder strives to develop policies, programs, and services that embrace and equitably serve their community.
 From progressive municipal codes guaranteeing rights for domestic partnerships to a host of outreach and educational programs provided through the city’s Public Library and Police Department, Boulder, CO, is committed to celebrating and ensuring the fair treatment of all its community members.

 Civil rights movements require constant energy, innovation, and dedication to evolve public policy and popular opinion towards equality, fairness, and inclusivity.
-This month we celebrate mission-driven organizations taking an active role in that evolution.
+This month we celebrate mission-driven organizations taking an active role in that evolution for the LGBTQIA+ community.